michaelkyu/PlasX/README.md

-## 3. Use PlasX to classify contigs as plasmid or non-plasmid sequences, based on the annotations in step #1 and #2
+## Step 3.
+Use PlasX to classify contigs as plasmid or non-plasmid sequences, based on the annotations in step #1 and #2
-* PlasX assigns a score to every contig.
+PlasX assigns a score to every contig.
 This score ranges from 0 (likely not plasmid) to 1 (likely plasmid).
-We recommend of applying a threshold of >0.5 to identify plasmids, but you can raise this threshold even higher (e.g. >0.9) to filter for predicted plasmids with higher confidence.
+We recommend applying a threshold of at least >0.5 to identify plasmids.
+You can raise this threshold even higher (e.g. >0.9) to filter for high-confidence plasmids.

 ```bash